- What is Santa Catalina looking for in applicants?

 The admission staff is looking for girls with intellectual curiosity, strong character, motivation, extracurricular talent, and good citizenship.
-The majority of new students have earned honor roll grades in middle school and have excellent teacher recommendations, good writing skills, and some sort of school or community involvement.
+Our typical student has earned honor roll grades in middle school and has excellent teacher recommendations, good writing skills, and some sort of school or community involvement.
 Standardized testing is used to support academic credentials in the application.
 Each application is read by the admission staff to learn a girl's strengths and personality and to help determine whether this is a good match both for the school and for the student.

 To be considered for priority admission, applications must be submitted online or postmarked by February 1.
 Admission decisions will be posted to applicants' online accounts on March 10 and mailed in mid-March.
 Following these deadlines, we will continue to accept applications based on space availability.

-Yes, applicants and their parent(s) (or guardian) must visit our campus when school is in session for an interview with an admission representative, a campus tour led by a student, and a class visit.
+Yes, applicants and their parent(s) (or guardian) must visit our campus when school is in session for an interview with an admission representative, a campus tour, all-school assembly, and a class visit.
 This process lasts about four hours.
 Visits are conducted Monday through Friday, beginning at 8:30 a.m.
 To schedule a visit, please call the Upper School Admission Office at 831.655.9356.

 For candidates applying for grades 9 or 10, the Admission Office prefers the SSAT but will accept the ISEE.
 Applicants to grade 11 may submit either the SSAT/ISEE, the PSAT, or the SAT.
 In addition, international applicants and applicants who are nonnative English speakers are expected to submit a TOEFL score.
 Santa Catalina does not offer any ESL support, and all students must be proficient in the English language.

-Tuition includes student accident insurance, all boarding students' meals, day students' lunch, technology network support/supplies, and most student activities (including transportation).
+Tuition includes student accident insurance (not health insurance), all boarding students' meals, day students' lunch, technology network support/supplies, and most student activities (including transportation).
 It does not include a required laptop computer, textbooks (printed or electronic), spending money, supplies, uniforms, or travel to and from school.
 In addition, a deposit of $300 is required for bookstore items, which might include supplies for art and photography classes, some athletic uniforms and accessories, and other miscellaneous items.
 Certain payment plan options also require additional fees.